-- 16.1 If the Meeting Chairman stands, raises their hand, or speaks during a Meeting, the Meeting shall be silent and any Member then standing shall resume their seat. - 16.2 The Meeting Chairman may request an appropriate Officer to speak by way of explanation of, or to draw the attention of the Meeting to, any legal, technical or administrative matter. - 16.3 With the exception of the Meeting Chairman, Councillors attending a Council Meeting in person may (where able), stand when speaking.
-Anyone attending a Council Meeting remotely, or attending any other Meeting, may remain seated when speaking. - 16.4 All speakers shall address the Meeting Chairman when speaking.
+- 16.1 If the Meeting Chairman stands, raises their hand, or speaks during a Meeting, the Meeting shall be silent and any Member then standing shall resume their seat. - 16.2 The Meeting Chairman may request an appropriate Officer to speak by way of explanation of, or to draw the attention of the Meeting to, any legal, technical or administrative matter. - 16.3 The Meeting Chairman may remain seated throughout a Meeting. - 16.4 Councillors attending a Council Meeting in person may (where able) stand when speaking.
+Anyone attending a Council Meeting remotely, or attending any other Meeting, may remain seated when speaking. - 16.5 All speakers shall address the Meeting Chairman when speaking. - 16.6 The Meeting Chairman shall decide the order of speakers if more than one speaker wishes to speak.

-- 16.5 The Meeting Chairman shall decide the order of speakers if more than one speaker wishes to speak. - 16.6 Members shall direct speeches to the matter under discussion, a Point of Order or a Point of Explanation. - 16.7 In a Council Meeting, speeches shall not exceed three minutes, unless the Meeting consents or another time limit is specified in these Procedure Rules. - There is a general assumption that Councillors who are not Members of a Body but attend a Meeting of that Body will, at the absolute discretion and upon the invitation of the Meeting Chairman, be permitted to speak at the Meeting.
+- 16.7 Members shall direct speeches to the matter under discussion, a Point of Order or a Point of Explanation. - 16.8 In a Council Meeting, speeches shall not exceed three minutes, unless the Meeting consents or another time limit is specified in these Procedure Rules. - There is a general assumption that Councillors who are not Members of a Body but attend a Meeting of that Body will, at the absolute discretion and upon the invitation of the Meeting Chairman, be permitted to speak at the Meeting.